martinandersson/box-ubuntu-budgie-17-x64/README.md

 little CD icon to the right in the next picture.
 Then select "Choose Virtual Optical Disk File...".

-The file I mounted was named: `ubuntu-budgie-17.10-desktop-amd64.iso`.
+The file I mounted was named: `ubuntu-budgie-17.10.1-desktop-amd64.iso`.

 ![Mount the Ubuntu ISO][install-img-1]

+Start the VM and follow suit.

 ![Welcome][install-img-2]